borenstein-lab/CoMiDA/README.md

 `./setup`

-If you hav downloaded or compiled the CBC binary, then you can specify the binary's location during setup:
+If you have downloaded or compiled the CBC binary, then you can specify the binary's location during setup:

 `./setup -c /path/to/cbc`